-The following table summarizes the preliminary fair value of the assets acquired and liabilities assumed as of the date of acquisition (in thousands):
+The following table summarizes the fair value of the assets acquired and liabilities assumed as of the date of acquisition (in thousands):

-Accounts and unbilled receivable, net \$ 216
+Accounts and unbilled receivable, net \$ 204

 Prepaid and other current assets 3

 Operating lease right-of-use assets 30

-Deferred tax assets 71
+Deferred tax assets 70

-Goodwill 4,657
+Goodwill 4,661

 Intangible assets 4,340

 Accounts payable and accrued liabilities (7)

-Deferred revenue (280)
+Deferred revenue (276)

 Operating lease liabilities (30)

-Net assets acquired \$ 9,000
+Net assets acquired \$ 8,995

-The excess of preliminary purchase price over the preliminary fair values of net tangible and intangible assets is recorded as goodwill.
-The preliminary fair values of tangible and identifiable intangible assets and liabilities are based on management's estimates and assumptions.
+The excess of purchase price over the fair values of net tangible and intangible assets is recorded as goodwill.
+The fair values of tangible and identifiable intangible assets and liabilities are based on management's estimates and assumptions.
 The primary intangible assets acquired were customer relationships and developed technology.
-The fair value estimate for customer relationships intangible asset included significant assumptions in the prospective financial information, such as revenue growth, customer attrition, and EBITDA margin, and the discount rate.
+The fair value estimate for customer relationships intangible asset included significant assumptions regarding prospective financial information with respect to this acquisition, including with respect to revenue growth, customer attrition, and EBITDA margin, and the discount rate.
 The fair value estimate for developed technology intangible asset included significant assumptions, including the estimate of employee hours that would be needed to recreate the technology.
 Additionally, these assumptions are forward looking and could be affected by future economic and market conditions.
-The preliminary fair values of assets acquired and liabilities assumed continue to be subject to change during the measurement period (up to one year from the acquisition date) as the Company finalizes the valuation of these items.
-The primary areas of the preliminary purchase price allocation that are not finalized include the composition and valuation of intangible assets.
 The goodwill balance is primarily attributed to the assembled workforce, additional market opportunities from offering CredentialMyDoc products, and expected synergies from integrating CredentialMyDoc with other products or other combined functional areas within the Company.
 The goodwill balance is deductible for U.S. income tax purposes.
-The net tangible assets include deferred revenue, which was adjusted down from a book value at the acquisition date of \$595,000 to an estimated fair value of \$280,000.
-The \$315,000 write-down of deferred revenue will result in lower revenues than would have otherwise been recognized for such services.
+The net tangible assets include deferred revenue, which was adjusted down from a book value at the acquisition date of \$587,000 to an estimated fair value of \$276,000.
+The \$311,000 write-down of deferred revenue will result in lower revenues than would have otherwise been recognized for such services.

-The following table sets forth the preliminary components of identifiable intangible assets and their estimated useful lives as of the acquisition date (in thousands):
+The following table sets forth the components of identifiable intangible assets and their estimated useful lives as of the acquisition date (in thousands):

-Prelin
+Pre

-value Useful life
+Fai Useful life

 Customer relationships \$ 2,100 9 years

 Developed technology 2,100 4 years

-Non-compete 110 5 years
+Non-compete Non-compete 110 5 years

 Trade name 30 3 years

 Total intangible assets subject to amortization \$ 4,340